Skip to main content

 0/3 exercises

 Every time you sit down to write a prompt, you are solving a problem someone has already solved.
-Classification, extraction, summarization, comparison, rewriting — these tasks show up in every LLM project, and the prompt structures that work for them are well-established.
-I keep a personal catalog of 15 patterns that I copy-paste and adapt.
-This tutorial gives you that catalog, with runnable Python templates you can drop into any project.
+Classification, extraction, summarization, comparison, rewriting -- these tasks show up in every LLM project, and the prompt structures that work for them are well-established.
+If you are new to prompting, start with our Prompt Engineering Basics tutorial first.
+I keep a personal catalog of 15 patterns that I copy-paste and adapt, and this tutorial gives you that catalog with runnable Python templates.

 Why Prompt Patterns Beat Starting from Scratch